haeggee/sergio_jax/README.md

 * GitHub: https://github.com/PayamDiba/SERGIO

 ## What does this repository contain?
-This repository provides a reimplementation of SERGIO ***in JAX***.
-It is `jit`-compatible, which allows the usage of hardware accelerators (such as GPUs) for fast inference.
+This repository provides a new implementation of SERGIO ***in JAX***.
+It is `jit`-compatible, which allows the usage of hardware accelerators (such as GPUs) for fast inference and, in particular, backpropagating through the simulator.
 We focus on the steady-state simulation of the cell types.

 ## Usage
 We include a simple notebook in [run_sergio.ipynb](run_sergio.ipynb) that demonstrates the usage of the `SergioJAX` class.